KlaudiuszBryjaRelativity/relativity-transfer-sdk-samples/README.md

 ## Introduction

-This project showcases a straightforward integration scenario with `TransferSDK`.
+This project showcases a straightforward integration scenario with `Relativity.Transfer.SDK` (a.k.a `TransferSDK`) NuGet package.

 #### `TransferSDK` lets you:
-- Upload a single directory or file to the selected destination in Relativity fileshare
+- Upload a single directory or file to the selected destination in RelativityOne fileshare
+- Download a single directory or file from the selected source in RelativityOne fileshare
+- Upload a directory (using an existing job based destination path) to the RelativityOne fileshare
+- Download a directory (using an existing job based source path) from the RelativityOne fileshare
 - Track the overall progress of the transfer
 - Track the progress of individual items that have been transferred, failed, or skipped
 - Get a detailed transfer report